junghan0611/spacemacs/layers/+lang/swift/README.md

 Description
 ===========

-This layer adds support for Apple\'s Swift programming language, used as a general purpose scripting language.
+This layer adds support for Apple's Swift programming language, used as a general purpose scripting language.

 Features: